(Age) warts and skin tags

 Genital warts (Condylomata acuminata)

-How to treat viral warts ?
+How do you treat viral warts?

 Age warts (Verruca seborrhoica)